 Proposal Preparation Information for download or printing (PDF file, 296 kB)

 You must have Adobe® Acrobat® Reader® to view PDF files.
 To obtain a free copy go to the NSF plug-in page (http://www.nsf.gov/help/plugins.jsp) and click the Adobe Reader link.

-To request a paper copy contact David Friscic, Office of Polar Programs, (703) 292-8014, or e-mail firstname.lastname@example.org for additional information.
+To request a paper copy contact David Friscic, Division of Polar Programs, (703) 292-8014, or e-mail email@example.com for additional information.

 Adelie penguins at Cape Crozier, Ross Island.
-Cape Crozier is one of 171 Antarctic Specially Protected Areas (ASPAs).
+Cape Crozier is one of over 70 Antarctic Specially Protected Areas (ASPAs) and Antarctic Specially Managed Areas (ASMAs).
 To enter these areas an Antarctic Conservation Act permit is required.
 For a complete list ASPAs see the the Antarctic Conservation Act on the NSF web site.
 (NSF/USAP photo by Nate Biletnikoff)